All Episodes

 I mean, that's a lot of money.

-In the federal budget is a lot of money, and when you're the majority party in Washington, you are in control of the money, and that's power.
+And when you're the majority party in Washington, you are in control of the money, and that's power.

-I mean, they're they're of both parties.
+I mean, they're of both parties.

-They are inside the beltway, the New York Boston Axis.
+They are inside the Beltway, the New York-Boston Axis.

 But they don't see the future as threatened as you and I do.

-Even after that huge 2010 midterm landslide defeat, there was still some embarrassment over the people who won.
+Even after that huge 2010 midterm landslide defeat, there was still some embarrassment over the people who won, that those people were actually in the Republican Party.

-Actually, it's not new, by the way.
+It's actually not new, by the way.

 What is new is the birth of and the surging of the Tea Party.

-Now it's gotten too far.
+It's gotten too far.

 We've got to beat it back ourselves.